Skip to Content

 Convenience

-Can you substitute jicama for turnip and vice-versa?
+Can you substitute jicama for turnip and vice versa?

 The answer is yes, you can substitute jicama for turnip and turnip for jicama, but you have to keep in mind that they have slightly different tastes and textures.
-However, they might still be the best substitute for each other in many recipes.
+However, they might still be the best substitutes for each other in many recipes.

-The one exception can be french fries.
+The one exception can be French fries.
 French fries would work best if you want to substitute fried jicama, but they would not be as healthy as fried turnip.

 But in soups and stews, you can substitute them, and most likely, you will not notice the difference since the taste of cooked jicama will not be so strong when cooked and will taste similar to a cooked turnip.